 Grief is a sacred, tender, and transformative part of the human experience.

-Grief is a natural response to any form of loss, whether it's the loss of a loved one (humans and/or beloved pets) or the loss of a role or relationship that was dear to us.
+Whether it's the loss of a loved one (humans and/or beloved pets) or the loss of a role or relationship that was dear to us, grief is a natural response to any form of loss.
 Grief in any form can encompass a wide range of emotions, such as fear, anger, and deep, deep sadness.

 Some losses are less complicated, and some are filled with complications that can shake us to the core.